Taxis of Morocco: Grands Taxis

 Whereas petits taxis are only for local city traffic, grands taxis are mostly used for city-to-city or -village transport.
 Normally a grand taxi is a shared vehicle: at the main taxi stands many grands taxis gather.
 It is a type of share taxi system but without timetables or government influence.
 Each taxi will drive a more or less fixed route to a set destination and all passengers looking for transport to that destination or somewhere along the route used share one grand taxi.
-When the taxi is full (maximum 4 passengers on the rear seat and two on the front-passenger chair) he will depart.
-He might depart earlier if it takes too long to wait for a full car and/or when he expects to pick up more passengers along the route.
+When the taxi is full (maximum four passengers on the rear seat and two on the front-passenger chair) it will depart.
+The driver might depart earlier if it takes too long to wait for a full car and/or when the driver expects to pick up more passengers along the route.

-Although this shared use is cheap, it isn't always very comfortable for longer trips in hot summers: 7 people (including driver) are packed in a 1970s to '80s four door Mercedes without air conditioning.
+Although this shared use is cheap, it is not always very comfortable for longer trips in hot summers: seven people (including driver) are packed in a 1970s to 1980s four-door Mercedes without air conditioning.
 Many people prefer to charter a complete taxi and agree on a fixed price before departure.

-Grands taxis are almost exclusively older Mercedes-Benz W123 sedans using diesel fuel.
-In some extremely rare exceptions Opel Senators serve as a grand taxi.
-Grands taxis originating in the same region all have to paint their car the same color; quite often white, ochre or olive green.
-The colors of the grands taxis from one region usually differ from the color of the petits taxis of that same region; in Marrakech however, both are ochre.
-Small red plaques at the front and/or rear indicate their city of origin and a registration number.

-Development of taxi transport services

-Starting from 2014, Mustapha Chaoun, the secretary general of the national union of transport professionals, said that "45,000 taxis all over Morocco have to be renovated."
-Chaoun added that these taxis should be renovated gradually because there are some administrative problems that should be fixed first.
-Morocco decided to offer owners of the grand taxis a subsidy of 80,000 dirhams if they wish to buy a new vehicle, In parallel with this government project, the Renault automobile company in Tangier reportedly said earlier that it would offer a discount of MAD10,000 for taxi drivers who wish to replace their old Mercedes 240 Diesel with a new Dacia Lodgy.
+Grands taxis are almost exclusively older Mercedes-Benz W123 sedthis government project, the Renault automobile company in Tangier reportedly said earlier that it would offer a discount of MAD10,000 for taxi drivers who wish to replace their old Mercedes 240 Diesel with a new Dacia Lodgy.

-Since the beginning of 2015, Grand Taxis have notably seen renewed mainly by the Dacia Lodgy, SsangYong Rodius(2nd gen), Mercedes Vito and other 7 seats vans.
+Since the beginning of 2015, Grand Taxis have notably seen renewed mainly by the Dacia Lodgy, SsangYong Rodius (2nd gen), Mercedes Vito and other 7-seat vans.